Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

 </a>
 </div>

-I am curretly developing on a Zero-Knowledge application called [zkLocus](https://zklocus.dev). zkLocus enables users to authenticate and share their geographical location while preserving their privacy.
+I am currently developing on a Zero-Knowledge application called [zkLocus](https://zklocus.dev). zkLocus enables users to authenticate and share their geographical location while preserving their privacy.
 By using recursive zkSNARKs, users can verify being within a certain region, following a certain path, or being outside a specified area, without revealing their precise coordinates.

 You can find more about zkLocus at [zklocus.dev](https://zklocus.dev).
 I have also written an essay on zkLocus, explaining its value, features, and use-cases.
 You can read it at [zkLocus: Authenticated Private Geolocation Off & On-Chain](/blog/posts/zklocus-authenticated-geolocation-blockchain-zk/).

-As a part of an effort to contribute to the expansion of knowledge in the field, I am commiting to writing a series of blog posts on the topic of Zero-Knowledge applications.
+As a part of an effort to contribute to the expansion of knowledge in the field, I am committing to writing a series of blog posts on the topic of Zero-Knowledge applications.
 In them, I will share my learnings and insights from my work on zkLocus, and I aim to explain the concepts in a way that is easy to understand for anyone in this field.
 This includes developers, researchers, entrepreneurs, and other enthusiasts.

 # Zero-Knowledge Applications